Cape Town, The Garden Route & Big Five Safari

-Day 10After a final early morning game drive, you'll journey west to Hermanus.
-This famous port is a whale-watching centre from July to November, and a year-round seaside resort.
-Departures between September and November will include a whale-watching cruise when you stop here, as well as a visit to the Whale Museum and the colourful country market.
+Day 10After a final early morning game drive, you'll journey west to Hermanus, a famous whale-watching centre from July to November and a year-round seaside resort.
+Departures between September and November will include a whale-watching cruise.
 Later, enjoy a fantastic seafood dinner surrounded by the roar and spray of the ocean at Bietangs Cave.

-Day 11After breakfast you'll begin your last scenic day of touring and make the dramatic descent from Sir Lowry’s Pass onto the Cape Flats.
-Take in the spectacular views of distant Table Mountain – and visit a winery in beautiful Helderberg for some final tastings.
-Enjoy a farewell lunch in the Winelands area, before returning to Cape Town airport, via Stony Point Nature reserve to see the penguin colony, for your overnight flight home via Johannesburg.
+Day 11Begin your last scenic day of touring as you make the dramatic descent from Sir Lowry’s Pass onto the Cape Flats.
+Take in the spectacular views of distant Table Mountain, before returning to Cape Town airport, via Stony Point Nature reserve to see the penguin colony, for your overnight flight home via Johannesburg.

 Itinerary changesOccasionally, for operational reasons, we may have to change the order of the excursions on your holiday.
 The final day-by-day itinerary will be confirmed on your Final Travel Documents, which you will receive approximately three weeks prior to your departure.